Abhishek-paka/Todo-Application/README.md

 2. Open the project in your favorite Java IDE (e.g., IntelliJ, Eclipse, etc.).

 3. Add the JavaFX jar files to the project and run the application.

+4. For the icon(i.e. New File) add jIfgr-1_0.jar file

-4. Start managing your tasks and deadlines with ease!
+5. Start managing your tasks and deadlines with ease!

+6. No Database is used in this all the data is stored and updated in txt file

 ## Technologies Used